Street naming & numbering

 - You require confirmation of an address

-It is strongly advised that any Street Naming & Numbering applications made for new properties are submitted as early as possible in the development process.
+It is strongly advised that any Street Naming and Numbering applications made for new properties are submitted as early as possible in the development process.
 This will prevent any delay in obtaining services for the properties.

 To ensure that the process progresses as efficiently as possible, you will need to provide the following information: